bretsw/bretsw.github.io/content/cv.md

 ## Contracts and Grants

-### Contracts and Grants Funded ($584,822)
+### Contracts and Grants Funded ($608,122)

-<i class="fas fa-dollar-sign" style="color:green"></i> Rodrigues, J., Farley-Ripple, E. N., Malin, J. R. (Sep 2023–Aug 2026). *NSF WTG: Diffusion of Research on Supporting Mathematics Achievement for Youth with Disabilities through Twitter Translational Visual Abstracts*.
-Funded by National Science Foundation; Science of Science: Discovery, Communication, and Impact (SoS:DCI). **Total award $311,844.** *I will serve as an expert consultant for this grant.*
+- <i class="fas fa-dollar-sign" style="color:green"></i> Rodrigues, J., Farley-Ripple, E. N., Malin, J. R. (Sep 2023–Aug 2026). *NSF WTG: Diffusion of Research on Supporting Mathematics Achievement for Youth with Disabilities through Twitter Translational Visual Abstracts*.
+Funded by National Science Foundation; Science of Science: Discovery, Communication, and Impact (SoS:DCI). **Total award $311,844.** *I am an expert consultant for this grant.*
+- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (Apr 2023). *Dean’s Circle Research Transition Incentive Funding*.
+Funded by Florida State University, College of Education. **Total award $1,000.** *I was the PI for this grant.*

-<i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (Feb 2023). *Open Access Publishing fund: Early career teachers’ expansion of professional learning networks with social media; Article published in Professional Development in Education*.
-Funded by Florida State University, College of Education. **Total award $3,000.**
+- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (Feb 2023). *Open Access Publishing fund: Early career teachers’ expansion of professional learning networks with social media; Article published in Professional Development in Education*.
+Funded by Florida State University, College of Education. **Total award $3,000.** *I was the PI for this grant.*

-<i class="fas fa-dollar-sign" style="color:green"></i> Wofford, A., Perez-Felkner, L., & Staudt Willet, K. B. (Jan 2023–Jun 2025). *Sloan: Aligning Graduate Education and Workforce Opportunities: A Robust, Equity-Focused Landscape Scan of Computing Terminology*.
-Funded by Alfred P. Sloan Foundation. **Total award $249,978** *I will serve as a Co-PI for this grant.*
+- <i class="fas fa-dollar-sign" style="color:green"></i> Wofford, A., Perez-Felkner, L., & Staudt Willet, K. B. (Jan 2023–Jun 2025). *Sloan: Aligning Graduate Education and Workforce Opportunities: A Robust, Equity-Focused Landscape Scan of Computing Terminology*.
+Funded by Alfred P. Sloan Foundation. **Total award $249,978** *I am a Co-PI for this grant.*

-<i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (May 2022–Aug 2022). *CRC FYAP: Beginning Teachers' Self-Directed Professional Learning Through Social Media: Impacts on Instructional Practice*.
+- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (May 2022–Aug 2022). *CRC FYAP: Beginning Teachers' Self-Directed Professional Learning Through Social Media: Impacts on Instructional Practice*.
 Funded by Florida State University, Council on Research and Creativity. **Total award $20,000.** *I was the PI for this grant.*
+- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (Jan 2021–Apr 2021). *Dissertation Completion Fellowship: Into the Edu-verse: Early-Career Educators Seeking Induction Support on Social Media*.
+Funded by Michigan State University, College of Education. **Total award $7,000.** *I was the PI for this grant.*
+- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (2020). *Research Practicum/Dissertation Development Fellowship*.
+Funded by Michigan State University, College of Education. **Total award $1,300.** *I was the PI for this grant.*
+- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (Jan 2019). *Research Practicum/Dissertation Development Fellowship*.
+Funded by Michigan State University, College of Education. **Total award $2,000.** *I was the PI for this grant.*
+- <i class="fas fa-dollar-sign" style="color:green"></i> Staudt Willet, K. B. (May 2018–Aug 2019). *Summer Research Renewable Fellowship: How Educators Connect with Each Other on Social Media as Part of Their Lifelong Learning: Social Interactions in Twitter \#Edchat*.
+Funded by Michigan State University, College of Education. **Total award $12,000.** *I was the PI for this grant.*

 ### Contracts and Grants Denied

-Staudt Willet, K. B., Kim, A., & Xue, H. (Sep 2022). *SEED: Leveling Up the Self-Directed Learning of Early Career Black Game Developers*.
+- Staudt Willet, K. B., Kim, A., & Xue, H. (Sep 2022). *SEED: Leveling Up the Self-Directed Learning of Early Career Black Game Developers*.
 Submitted to Florida State University, Council on Research and Creativity.
 Total requested $62,150. *I was the PI for this grant proposal.*
+- Staudt Willet, K. B. (Oct 2019). *NAEd/Spencer Dissertation Fellowship: Into the Edu-verse: Early-Career Educators Seeking Induction Support on Social Media*.
+Submitted to the National Academy of Education.
+Total requested $27,500. *I was the PI for this grant proposal.*

 ---